 Submit Dealer Surety Bond.
 If you are only selling motorycles or if you are a wholesale dealer selling less than 25 vehicles per year you will only need a $10,000 dealer surety bond and complete dealer surety bond OL 25B All other California Dealers will need to submit a $50,000 dealers surety bond and complete surety bond form OL 25C A dealer surety bond is based on your credit score and can be obtained from most insurance agents.
 With good credit a $50,000 dealer surety bond will cost a dealer about $300 to$400 dollars a year.
 Dealers may also complete a Deposit Agreement form OL 25 E and deposit these amounts in a financial institute such as a bank.

 Dealers must complete a Pre-License Education Program.
-Any dealer renewing a license must complete continuing education every 2 years. the Pre-License education must be taken in a classroom.
-The continuing education may be taken in a classroom or online.
-You may view many of the dealer license training providers by clicking here.
+Any dealer renewing a license must complete continuing education every 2 years.
+The Pre-License education may be taken as a live webinar, the continuing education may be taken in a downloadable format.
+Both courses may now be taken online.

 Dealers must complete an Appointment of Director as Agent for Services Form ADM 9050.
 You must appoint the Director of Motor Vehicles as your "True and Lawful Agent".
 Every dealer in the State of Califronia must appoint the Director of Motor Vehicles as an Agent for Services.
 This form can either be notarized or signed by a Deparment of Motor Vehicles officer or an officer of the California Highway Patrol.